 For this reason, we strive to offer class series and intensives throughout the year.
 Yet we'd like to bring more educational depth to our drop-in classes as well, especially since many of our students attend very consistently.

-In this vein, Lela and I have decided to lay out a year-long curriculum for our weekly classes.
+In this vein, Nick follows a year-long curriculum for his weekly classes.
 The format follows a 4-stage model of yoga articulated by our teacher Rod Stryker.
-Each season we will focus on one stage.
+Each season Nick focuses on one stage.
 Thus, students who attend regularly for a year will have a chance to watch the whole yoga zodiac pass by.
-We will also schedule workshops to align with this progression, and perhaps start a book club.
-By becoming more clear in our teaching intentions, we hope to deepen our commitment to being a center for yoga education and lasting change.
-As always, we appreciate your feedback and suggestions for topics you'd like to learn more about.

 Earth Practices / Summer